NelsonToroDev/CommandPlatformAPI/README.md

-# Command Platform API
+# Command Platform API uses a microservice architecture implemented with Kubernates, RabbitMQ, Docker, Nginx and GRPC

 This project will provide an API to manage all plaftforms a company has acquired as well as its related and most used commands, for instance:
 - Platform: AWS EC2
   Commands:
+  * aws ec2 create-key-pair --key-name my-key-pair
+  * aws iam list-users --output table
+  * aws ec2 start-instances --instance-ids <value>
+  * etc

-- Platform: Azure DevOps
+- Platform: Azure
   Commands:
+  * az vm start --resource-group myResourceGroup --name myVM
+  * az vm delete --resource-group myResourceGroup --name myVM
+  * az vm list
+  * etc

 *This API has the following microservice architecture implemented with Kubernates, RabbitMQ, Docker, Nginx*
 ![](./Assets/Architecture.png)